-The latest statistics from the U.S. Census Bureau indicate that Tarrant County has an estimated population of 2,084,931.
-This represents a 15.1% increase in population since 2010 or approximately 1.67% growth per year.
+The latest statistics from the U.S. Census Bureau indicate that Tarrant County has an estimated population of 2,102,515.
+This represents a 16.1% increase in population since 2010 or approximately 1.61% growth per year.
 The county has a total area of 903 square miles, comprised of 864 square miles of land and 39 square miles (4.32%) of water.
-For 2019, the district was responsible for establishing and maintaining approximately 1,773,000 real property and 49,000 business personal property accounts located within the boundaries of Tarrant County.
-This represented a net gain of 10,000 parcels from 2018 to 2019.
+For 2020, the district was responsible for establishing and maintaining approximately 1,823,134 real property and 62,668 business personal property accounts located within the boundaries of Tarrant County.
 Mineral valuations account for approximately 1,100,000 of the real estate accounts.
 Mineral accounts are created when a property owner has a producing mineral interest in an oil or gas well.